cauliyang/academic/content/en/post/how-to-build-python-library/index.md

 ## 3. Git and GitHub

-I guess you must hear [*GitHub*], which is the first tool you need to get started. *GitHub* is a great tool to share your project with the world and store your code.
-You can also use it to share your ideas with other people.
-Learning how to use *GitHub* is important as well.
-[Git] is a free and open source distributed version control system designed to handle everything from small to very large projects.
-In addition to learn how to use *Git* and *GitHub* to share your project. [git-flow] is another one you should not miss.
-It will show you ideas and techniques about how to manage your branches during development.
-You should adopt this strategy even if you develop project alone.  *git-flow* is not only an idea, but a [tool](https://github.com/nvie/gitflow).
-It also includes [commands completion](https://github.com/bobthecow/git-flow-completion).
-What is more, writing a good commit message is also important.
-You can check the [blog](https://medium.com/@hritik.jaiswal/how-to-write-a-good-commit-message-9d2d533b9052) to learn more.
+I'm sure you've heard of [*GitHub*], which is the first tool you'll need to get started. *GitHub* is a fantastic tool for sharing your project with the rest of the world and storing your code.
+You can also use it to share your thoughts with others.
+It's also a good idea to learn how to use *GitHub*.
+[Git] is a free and open source distributed version control system that can handle projects ranging from small to very large.
+In addition, learn how to share your project using *Git* and *GitHub*.
+Another one to check out is [git-flow].
+It will demonstrate ideas and techniques for managing your branches during development.
+Even if you are developing a project on your own, you should follow this strategy. *git-flow* is more than just an idea; it's also a [tool](https://github.com/nvie/gitflow).
+It also comes with [commands completion](https://github.com/bobthecow/git-flow-completion).
+Furthermore, writing a good commit message is essential.
+To learn more, visit the [blog](https://medium.com/@hritik.jaiswal/how-to-write-a-good-commit-message-9d2d533b9052).

 ## 4. Documentation

-The default document system for Python is [**Sphinx**](https://www.sphinx-doc.org/en/master/) and [**reStructuredText (RST)**](https://docutils.sourceforge.io/rst.html).  *Sphinx* is a tool that makes it easy to create intelligent and beautiful documentation. *RST* is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
-Here, I recommend a [great blog][https://realpython.com/documenting-python-code/] from [*Real Python*](https://realpython.com/), which is cool website that has a lot of great tutorials.
+The default document system for Python is [**Sphinx**](https://www.sphinx-doc.org/en/master/) and [**reStructuredText (RST)**](https://docutils.sourceforge.io/rst.html). *Sphinx* is a tool that makes it simple to create intelligent and visually appealing documentation. *RST* is an easy-to-read plaintext markup syntax and parser system that is what you see is what you get.
+I recommend a [great blog][https://realpython.com/documenting-python-code/] from [*Real Python*](https://realpython.com/), a cool website with a lot of great tutorials.

 I will leave some other useful resources for you to explore: